Blog Header Logo

 Latch your spa cover clips every time you put the cover back on, and never leave the spa unmonitored when you have the cover off.
 A simple practice of latching the spa cover clips, and keeping your spa covered when it's not being watched will keep your spa safe.

-Spa cover straps are primarily sold as heavy duty Wind Straps - but also function as extra protection, to delay or frustrate children and also - inebriated acquaintances who decide to crash your tub when you're not looking.
+Spa cover straps are primarily sold as heavy duty Wind Straps.
+But they also function as extra protection, to delay or frustrate children.
+And also inebriated acquaintances who decide to crash your tub when you're not looking.

 Lock them over the spa cover for extra protection.
 Wind straps use a standard style spa cover clip to protect against high winds, and double your spa cover security.